DandelionSprout/adfilt/Dandelion Sprout's Official DNS Server/README.md

 * DNS-over-HTTPS: `https://dandelionsprout.asuscomm.com:2501/dns-query` + `https://dandelionsprout2.asuscomm.com:2501/dns-query`
 * DNS-over-TLS: `tls://dandelionsprout.asuscomm.com:853` + `tls://dandelionsprout2.asuscomm.com:853` (There are currently problems with getting DoT to work in <i>AdGuard for Android</i>. <i>Nebulo</i> and <i>AdGuard for Windows</i> are reported to work.)
 * DNS-over-QUIC: `quic://dandelionsprout.asuscomm.com:48582` + `quic://dandelionsprout2.asuscomm.com:48582`
-* DNSCrypt IPv4: Not currently in use.
-Resumption time is unclear.
-(The stamp depends on the [current IPv4 address](https://www.ntppool.org/a/DandelionSprout).
-If the stamp seems to be dead, go to https://dnscrypt.info/stamps/ and choose the following settings: *current IPv4 address*:56404 - ec74aa65595f8694b380fa5101a59d75412dfcd609c3caaa535f3e6c4b04da79 - 2.dnscrypt-cert.dandelionsprout.asuscomm.com)
+* DNSCrypt IPv4: `sdns://AQEAAAAAAAAAEzg0LjIwMi4xNTUuMjE3OjU0NDMgOKEL1WhWlPWX9yILXMmWEzM6KWDYVv7vFEJQ8UxkUmwsMi5kbnNjcnlwdC1jZXJ0LmRhbmRlbGlvbnNwcm91dC5hc3VzY29tbS5jb20` (The stamp depends on the [current IPv4 address](https://www.ntppool.org/a/DandelionSprout).
+If the stamp seems to be dead, go to https://dnscrypt.info/stamps/ and choose the following settings: *current IPv4 address*:5443 - 38A10BD5685694F597F7220B5CC99613333A2960D856FEEF144250F14C64526C - 2.dnscrypt-cert.dandelionsprout.asuscomm.com)

 Although I do also offer standard IPv4 and IPv6 addresses (both regular and `tcp://`), they change fairly frequently due to ASUS routers bizarrely insisting on getting a new IPv4 address each time most of its settings are changed in any way; the newest ones are usually available at https://www.ntppool.org/a/DandelionSprout.